Cash Cow trading strategy

 Actually, to be honest, a pattern is an ordinary statistic that we record and work on every day.

-The essence of this rule is that the less often we encounter a certain situation on the market (pattern), the greater the likelihood of its working out.
+However, there is one unspoken rule among traders that has been confirmed by time.
+The essence of this rule is that the less often we encounter a certain situation on the market (pattern), the greater the likelihood of it working out.

 Buy signal: